Product series: Dermastamp

 An excellent example is our popular Derma Stamp 140, which has 140 finely polished needles and an adjustable needle length from 0.25 mm up to 3.0 mm.
 The adjustable needle depth allows you to easily customize the treatment according to the skin area and desired result.
 The tool is appreciated for being simple, effective, and safe for most skin types and can be used both at home and in professional clinics.

-(However, individuals with skin conditions such as active acne, open wounds, or severe eczema should consult a dermatologist before starting the treatment.)
+(However, people with skin conditions such as active acne, open wounds, or severe eczema should consult a dermatologist before starting the treatment.)

 Applications for dermastamp